Asiana Treks and Tours

 Accommodation:

 Accommodation during the Everest Base Camp Trek varies.
 Along the trekking route, you'll stay in guest houses, commonly known as teahouses.
 These basic lodges offer rooms, dining areas, and toilets.
-The quality of guest houses varies but remains affordable and convenient for trekkers.
-Rooms typically have twin or bunk beds and shared bathrooms, and blankets and pillows are available.
+The quality of guest houses varies, but they remain affordable and convenient for trekkers.
+Rooms typically feature twin or bunk beds, and shared bathrooms are available.
+Blankets and pillows are also provided.
 Our company can offer a sleeping bag if you don't have one.
 You'll spend nine nights in lodges along the trekking route and three nights in a hotel in Kathmandu.
 Some places and lodges have attached bathrooms, while others offer simple yet clean rooms with shared facilities.
-We can arrange a solo trekking service if you're traveling solo.
-In high season and particular areas, availability may be limited for you, although we try our best.
+We can arrange a solo trekking service if you're travelling solo.
+During high season and in certain areas, availability may be limited, although we do our best.
 In Kathmandu or Pokhara, your hotel room will have excellent amenities, including TV, 24/7 hot water, electricity, and laundry service.

 Meals during the trip:

 Eating well is essential since the EBC Trek takes you through the Himalayas.
 You'll have plenty of nutritious meals in the trekking regions, although the options won't be as varied as in the cities.
 You'll get fifteen breakfasts, eleven lunches, and ten dinners during the Trek.
 The menu includes local, Asian, and Western dishes, but it gets more straightforward as you climb higher.
-Try popular Nepali foods like lentils, rice, curry, dumplings, noodles, Spagaties, and many more.
-We highly recommend eating fresh vegetables and drinking liquids like green tea, lemon tea, hot lemon, ginger tea, and garlic soup, especially at high altitudes.
+Try popular Nepali foods like lentils, rice, curry, dumplings, noodles, Spaghetti, and many more.
+We highly recommend consuming fresh vegetables and drinking liquids such as green tea, lemon tea, hot lemon, ginger tea, and garlic soup, especially at high altitudes.
 While non-vegetarian options are available during the Trek, we suggest avoiding them for hygiene reasons.
 It's also best to steer clear of dairy, cheese, alcohol, caffeine, and hot chocolate.
-Personal expenses like alcoholic drinks, extra beverages, and cafes aren't included in the package.
+Personal expensessuch as alcoholic drinks, extra beverages, and cafes, aren't included in the package.

 Meal TypeDetails